-The demand for health care services is increasingly driven by an overall aging population.
+As health needs change, the new standards, expectations, and regulations emerge, and leaders’ role is more critical.
 Our workforce must be responsive by adequately training our current and future leaders.
-Health care administrators and managers will use this degree to earn the management education necessary for professional success, personal advancement, and to support patient well-being.
+If you are a health care professional (with administrative positions), administrator, or manager, you can use this degree for professional success, personal advancement, and support patient well-being.

-Through this program, students will learn not only state-of-the-art practical underpinnings of health care management, but also how to implement proven foundational concepts and frameworks through simulated “real world” applications and exercises.
-The MS in Health Care Management will allow students to work effectively as self-aware, reflective change agents, armed with a deeper understanding of organizational dynamics.
-Graduates of this program will have the knowledge to improve patient and organizational outcomes while employing leadership practices that will lead their organizations to success in their respective health care segments of the economy.
+Through this program, you will learn state-of-the-art practical underpinnings of health care management and how to implement proven foundational concepts and frameworks through simulated “real world” applications.
+The MS in Health Care Management will allow you to work effectively as self-aware, reflective change agents, armed with a deeper understanding of organizational dynamics.

 Health Care Legacy